 BUS 260 Professional Skills and Acumen (B).
 Discusses and develops skills that are key to success as a manager, including leadership, time management, workload management, communication, team work, interaction with colleagues and customers, presentation and writing skills, and professional comportment.
 This one- credit, 15-week course is required of all students in the management track of the business degree and establishes expectations for writing, presentation, and team exercises in all management track courses.
 1 Cr.
 Every Semester.

-BUS 317 Introduction to Management Information Systems (A).
-Prerequisites: CIS 106 and either ACC 280 or ACC 281.
+BUS 317 Management Information Systems (B).
+Prerequisites: CIS 217 and either ACC 280 or ACC 281.
 Explores the use of information systems in organizations.
 Examines how different types of information systems are used to enhance performance of organizations, management, and employees.
 Introduces the systems development process and the management of information resources, including data, hardware, software, infrastructures and personnel.
 Introduces and applies the key theories and frameworks in the discipline, such as systems theory and value chains.
 Develops an intermediate level of end-user computing skills and assumes introductory-level knowledge of MS Office applications.
 3 Cr.
+Every Semester.

 BUS 325 Principles of Finance (A).
 Prerequisites: ACC 280 or 281, ECN 201 and 202, ECN 204, MTH 111 or higher.
 Provides a foundation in corporate financial decision-making.
 Covers the corporate environment, time value of money, risk and return, diversification, market efficiency, and valuation.
 Applies these concepts to financial analysis and planning, capital budgeting and financing.
 (Note: Declared minors in business may enroll in the course after having taken ECN 100 or ECN 201 or ECN 202 as a prerequisite.)
 3 Cr.
 Every Semester.